coolsoftwaretyler/coolsoftwaretyler/README.md

 # Oh that's cool!

 I'm [Tyler Williams](https://coolsoftware.dev/) (he/him).
 I'm a senior software engineer at [Infinite Red](https://infinite.red/).
 We're experts in React Native.
-If you're looking for special expertise in all things React Native, [reach out to us](https://infinite.red/contact).
+If you're looking for special expertise in all things React Native, [hit us up](https://infinite.red/contact).

 I'm also one of the core maintainers of [MobX-State-Tree](https://github.com/mobxjs/mobx-state-tree).